yashwanth-3000/example-elevenlabs/README.md

    * **services.py**: Sets up and runs the Restack services.
 * **test_functions.py**: Example script to test the **Text to Speech** and **Voice Isolation** functions.
 * **schedule_workflow.py**: Example script to schedule and run workflows if needed.
+* **schedule_workflow.py**: Example script to schedule and run workflows if needed.
+* **mpfile.mp3**: Example audio file

 ## Conclusion

-This project demonstrates how to integrate ElevenLabs functions with the Restack AI SDK.
+This Example demonstrates how to integrate ElevenLabs functions with the Restack AI SDK.
 You can easily modify the workflows and functions to suit your specific needs, such as adding new AI capabilities or adjusting the parameters for text-to-speech and voice isolation tasks.